MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 * `description`: Description of the action.
 Optional.
 * `parameters`: Add a JSON schema object of the required parameters.

-Looping is needed for augmentations like `functions` and `monologue` where the LLM needs to see the result of the last action that was performed.
+ Feedback loop is a model's response to validate, correct, or refine the answer to your question.
 If you're using a  `sequence` augmentation, you can disable looping to guard against any accidental looping in the following ways:

-1. You can set `allow_looping?` to `false` in the `AIOptions` definition.
+* You can set `allow_looping?` to `false` in the `AIOptions` definition.
-1. You can set `max_repair_attempts` to `0` in the `index.ts` file.
+* You can set `max_repair_attempts` to `0` in the `index.ts` file.

 #### Manage history

 You can use the `MaxHistoryMessages` and `MaxConversationHistoryTokens` arguments to allow the AI library to automatically manage your history.

+### Feedback loop

+A feedback loop allows you to monitor and improve the bot’s interactions over time, leading to more effective and user-friendly applications.
+The feedback received can be used to make adjustments and improvements, ensuring that the bot continues to meet user needs and expectations.

+A feedback loop consists of the following:

+**Repair Loop**: When the model’s response doesn’t meet the expectations, a repair loop is initiated.
+The conversation history is forked,  allowing the system to attempt different solutions without affecting the main conversation.

+**Validation**: The corrected response is validated.
+If it passes the validation, the conversation is unforked, and the repaired structure is inserted back into the main conversation.

+**Learn from Mistakes**: Once the model sees an example of correct behavior, it learns to avoid making similar mistakes in the future.

+**Handle Complex Commands**: Once the model has learned from its mistakes, it becomes capable of handling more complex commands and returning the desired plan.

 ## Next step